-The first impression that visitors develop when initially visiting your website or app interface can also present significant usability issues.
+The first impression visitors develop when visiting your website or app interface can also present significant usability issues.
 If they don't like what they see right away or find it confusing, it's unlikely they will stay on your platform for long.
 In fact, it's common knowledge that you have approximately 15 seconds to capture and keep someone's attention when they first visit a website.

 When trying to design an interface with great usability and that gives off a positive first impression, keep the following tips in mind: